mi6/ic-ui-kit-test-app/CONTRIBUTING.md

 1. Visit your [GitHub email settings](https://github.com/settings/emails)
    - Optionally check the settings "Keep my email addresses private" and "Block command line pushes that expose my email"
 2. On this page, under **Primary Email Address** you'll see a user email that follows the pattern `<username>@users.noreply.github.com`.
-3. Inside your developer environment, open a command line in the directory of the ui-kit-test-app repository
+3. Inside your developer environment, open a command line in the directory of the ic-ui-kit-test-app repository
 4. Enter the command `git config user.email <EMAIL>` where you replace `<EMAIL>` with the address from step 3.
 This will be applied to commits made in this repository.

 ### Git commit